Applicable products: Netmarkets, Netamplify

 Optimizing Feed: Best Practices

-Optimizing your catalogue effectively is essential for maintaining performance and ensuring accurate data processing.
-Poorly structured rules, excessive exclusions, or overly complex configurations can slow down processing times, leading to timeouts and errors.
+Effectively optimizing your catalogue is essential for maintaining performance and ensuring accurate data processing.
+Poorly structured rules, excessive exclusions, or overly complex configurations can significantly slow down processing times and generate errors.

 This guide outlines best practices to help you avoid these issues and maximize efficiency.

-Everything configured after segments—including rules, exclusions, and mass corrections in the preview—must be calculated in real-time each time the feed is generated.
+Everything configured after the segments (optimization rules, exclusions, and mass corrections in the preview) is calculated in real-time during each feed generation.
+These calculations are resource-intensive and can significantly slow down overall performance.

-• Segments, however, are pre-processed during indexing and stored in the database, making them immediately available and significantly reducing processing time.
+Conversely, segments are pre-calculated during indexing and stored in the database.
+They are therefore immediately available, which significantly reduces processing time.

-• Limit optimization rules to a maximum of 50 per catalogue (technical limitation).
-Exceeding this limit can cause miscalculations or unexpected behaviour.
+Optimization rules: Limit yourself to a maximum of 50 rules per catalogue (technical limitation).
+Exceeding this limit can result in calculation errors or unexpected behaviour.

 Exclusions

-Exclusions should be used sparingly and only for exceptional or temporary cases.
-Otherwise, segments should be preferred.
+Exclusions should be used sparingly, only for exceptional or temporary cases.
+In most instances, a segment is more efficient and easier to maintain.

-Exclusions based on long product ID lists are not recommended:
+Exclusions based on long lists of product IDs (using "pipes") are inefficient.

-Instead of using ID lists in exclusions, add a field in an additional source (Yes/No value) and create a rule based on it.
+Recommended solution: Instead of using ID lists in exclusions, add a custom field in an additional source (with a Yes/No value) and create a rule based on this field.

-• If an exclusion impacts only a small number of products (e.g., 0.1% or 0.2%), use a segment instead to avoid excessive calculations for minimal impact.
+• Manage low volumes: If an exclusion only impacts a tiny fraction of your catalogue (e.g., 0.1% or 0.2%), use a segment instead.
+This prevents costly calculations for a very limited result.

-Use the correct operator for rules based on the field type (text vs. numeric values) to avoid processing errors.
+Use the correct operator: Be sure to use the operator that corresponds to the field type (text vs. numeric values) to avoid processing errors.

 -